gschmutz/stream-processing-workshop/06-iot-data-ingestion-over-mqtt/README.md

       - ./mosquitto/mosquitto-1.conf:/mosquitto/config/mosquitto.conf
 ```

 Mosquitto needs some configurations, which we can pass from outside in a file.
-First create a folder `mosquitto` and inside this folder create the `mosquitto-1.conf` file.
-Add the following configurations to this file:
+First create a folder `mosquitto` below the `streamingplatform` folder.
+Inside this folder create the `mosquitto-1.conf` file and add the following configurations to this file:

 ```
 persistence true